Prerequisites for Authorize.Net Integration¶

-You will use them to set up the integration between OroCommerce and Authorize.Net.
+You need them to set up the integration between OroCommerce and Authorize.Net.

-See the Get Authorize.Net Credentials Required for Integration with OroCommerce section for more information.
+See the Retrieve Authorize.Net Credential section for more information.

-In your Oro Management Console, configure an integration with Authorize.Net.
+In your Oro management console, configure an integration with Authorize.Net.
 See the Authorize.Net Integration topic for more information.
-You can configure several integrations with different sets of options to enable multiple Authorize.Net payment methods for checkout.
+You can configure several integrations with different sets of options to enable multiple Authorize.Net payment methods for the checkout.

-In your Oro Management Console, configure a payment rule that defines conditions under which the configured payment method is available during checkout.
+In your Oro management console, configure a payment rule that defines conditions under which the configured payment method is available during the checkout.
 For example, a certain method may be available for customers from France, or only when a shopping cart amount exceeds $1000.
 See the Payment Rules topic for more information.

 Now you are ready to accept card payments via Authorize.Net.